WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 In our opinion, to minimize data leaks one should avoid using a deterministic cross method plan, which can often pass through undesirable incidental structure in the data.
 As such, we advise against using a leave-one-out cross-plan in production.

 Leave-one-out leaks information in many places, including even in a constant column (a column that does not vary).
 To see this, let's try to fit a model for `y_example` using only `const_col`.
 First, we target-code `const_col`.
-We don't *need* to cross-validate a constant, but it is a problem that it doesn't work.
+We don't *need* to cross-encode a constant, but it is a problem that it doesn't work.

 ```python